b1f6c1c4/earnings-llm/README.md

     - `GROQ_API_KEY`
     - `OLLAMA_URL`

-3. Run the scripts in the specific order.
+3. Run the JavaScript scripts using node.js in the specific order.
 Note that on Linux you can use:

     ```bash
-    run-parts --regex '\.(js|py)$' scripts
+    run-parts --regex '\.js$' scripts
     ```

     To run them manually, invoke: